- Home

 It’s also worth checking with your local authority whether you might be entitled to any help from the Household Support Fund.
 Launched in October 2021 to help those struggling financially in the wake of the pandemic, the aim of the fund was originally to provide households in need with small grants to cover essential living costs such as food, clothing and utility bills.

-With the ongoing cost of living crisis, the fund has now been extended four times.
-In October it was extended until March 2024, but has now been extended further to September 2024.
+With the ongoing cost of living crisis, the fund has now been extended several times, most recently in Labour’s first Budget.
+It will now run until March 2026.
 You can find out more about the scheme and how to submit a claim in our guide The Household Support Fund explained.
 Myron Jobson, senior personal finance analyst at Interactive Investor, said: “The various cost-of-living support schemes and measures past and present have and will help to ease the inflationary crunch on budgets – but most have a shelf life.

 “It remains important to have a comprehensive understanding of your financial position and make the necessary adjustments to ensure that your financial position holds strong long after the cost-of-living measures expire.”